Updated January 2020

 - Nail it into place

 We make our cuts using our miter saw and love using a Kreg Crown Pro to help hold the wood in place as we cut.
-It makes this sort of process sooooo much easier because it holds your molding at a the correct 45-degree angle while you cut.
-You can see it in action in the video below:
+It makes this sort of process sooooo much easier because it holds your molding at the correct 45-degree angle while you cut.
+You can see it in action in the video below.

 TIP: Tape & Glue Your Outside Corners

 Alternatively you could also try clamping a small piece of scrap wood behind the corner and nailing both pieces of crown into it.
-Just be careful because the thing corners of crown molding can splinter with the force of a nail gun if you’re not careful.

 Step 4: Caulk & Paint Your Crown Molding